demisto/content/Packs/AzureStorage/README.md

 ## Authorization
-To connect to the Azure Storage Accounts and the Blob Service, you will need to run the commands for the azure storage authorization process and then log in to the Crtex XSOAR Azure App or Self-Deployed Azure App.
+To connect to the Azure Storage Accounts and the Blob Service, you will need to run the commands for the azure storage authorization process and then log in to the Cortex XSOAR Azure App or Self-Deployed Azure App.